Probabilistic Kernel Function for Fast Angle Testing: Introduction

-Among the various similarity measures for high-dimensional vectors, the $\ell_2$ norm, cosine distance, and inner product are the most commonly used in practice.
-As discussed in \cite{Norm_range_LSH, norm-explicit-quantization, peos}, it is often possible to pre-compute and store the norms of vectors in advance, allowing these measures to be reduced to the computation of the angle (inner product) between two normalized vectors, thereby highlighting the central role of angle computation.
-On the other hand, in many real-world scenarios, we are not concerned with the exact value of the angle itself but rather with the outcome of an angle-based comparison, which is referred to as the angle testing.
-Specifically, given a query vector $\bm{q}$ and data vectors $\bm{v_1}$, $\bm{v_2}$, $\bm{v}$ on sphere $\mathbb S^{d-1}$, typical operations include comparing $\ip{\bm{q},\bm{v_1}}$ and $\ip{\bm{q},\bm{v_2}}$, or determining whether $\ip{\bm{q},\bm{v}}$ exceeds a certain threshold.
-These operations, however, require computing exact inner products, which have a cost of $O(d)$ per comparison and become expensive in high dimensions.
-To address this, we aim to design a computation-efficient probabilistic kernel function $K$ that can approximate these comparisons with reduced cost and high success probability.
-In particular, we focus on the following two problems: \begin{problem} (\textbf{Probabilistic kernel function for comparison}) Given $\bm{q}$, $\bm{v_1}$ and $\bm{v_2}$ on $\mathbb S^{d-1}$, where $\left\langle \bm{q}, \bm{v_1} \right\rangle > \left\langle \bm{q}, \bm{v_2} \right\rangle$, how can we design a probabilistic kernel function $K(\cdot,\cdot):\mathbb S^{d-1} \times\mathbb S^{d-1} \rightarrow \text{RV}$, where $\text{RV}$ denotes the set of real-valued random variables, such that (1) the computation of $K(\bm{q},\bm{v})$ does not rely on the computation of $\left\langle \bm{q}, \bm{v} \right\rangle$, and (2) $\mathbb P[K(\bm{q},\bm{v_1}) > K(\bm{q},\bm{v_2})]$ is as high as possible? \end{problem} \begin{problem} (\textbf{Probabilistic kernel function for thresholding}) Given an arbitrary pair of normalized vectors $(\bm{q},\bm{v})$ with an angle $\phi$, and an angle threshold $\theta$, how can we design a probabilistic kernel function $K(\cdot,\cdot):\mathbb S^{d-1} \times\mathbb S^{d-1} \rightarrow \text{RV}$ such that (1) the computational complexity of $K(\bm{q},\bm{v})$ is significantly lower than that of computing the exact inner product $\left\langle \bm{q}, \bm{v} \right\rangle$, and (2) $K(\bm{q},\bm{v})$ can reliably determine whether $\phi$ is smaller than $\theta$ with a high success probability? \end{problem} Both problems have various applications.
-The goal of Problem~\ref{problem_comparison} aligns with that of CEOs~\cite{ceos} under cosine distance (we will postpone the general case of inner product to Sec.~\ref{sec:applications}), allowing the designed kernel function to be applied to tasks where CEOs is effective, such as Maximum Inner Product Search (MIPS)~\cite{ceos}, filtering of NN candidates~\cite{Falconn++}, DBSCAN~\cite{sDBSCAN}, and more.
-On the other hand, the goal of Problem~\ref{problem_threshold} is similar to that of PEOs~\cite{peos}, making the corresponding kernel function well-suited for probabilistic routing tests in similarity graphs, which have demonstrated significant performance improvements over original graphs, such as HNSW~\cite{hnsw}.
-In Sec.~\ref{sec:applications}, we will further elaborate on the applications of these two probabilistic kernel functions.
+Among the various similarity measures for high-dimensional vectors, the $\ell_2$ norm, cosine similarity, and inner product are the most commonly used in practice.
+As discussed in \citet{Norm_range_LSH, norm-explicit-quantization, peos}, it is often possible to pre-compute and store the norms of vectors in advance, allowing these measures to be reduced to the computation of the cosine of the angle between two normalized vectors, thereby highlighting the central role of angle computation.
+On the other hand, in many real-world scenarios, we are not concerned with the exact values of the angles but rather with the outcome---which one is greater---of an angle comparison, which is referred to as angle testing: Given a query vector $\bm{q}$ and data vectors $\bm{v_1}$, $\bm{v_2}$, $\bm{v}$ on the sphere $\mathbb S^{d-1}$, typical operations include comparing $\ip{\bm{q},\bm{v_1}}$ and $\ip{\bm{q},\bm{v_2}}$, or determining whether $\ip{\bm{q},\bm{v}}$ exceeds a certain threshold.
+These operations, however, require computing exact cosines of angles, which has a cost of $O(d)$ per comparison and becomes expensive in high dimensions.
+To address this, we aim to design a computationally efficient probabilistic kernel function $K$ that can approximate these comparisons with reduced cost and high success probability.
+More precisely, we focus on the following two problems: